A Glug of Oil

 Cook the pie filling

-2. Roll the steak pieces in the seasoned flour to coat evenly, transferring the pieces to another plate as you go.
+1. Mix the flour with a good pinch of salt and pepper in a shallow bowl or plate.
+Roll the steak pieces in the seasoned flour to coat them evenly, transferring the pieces to another plate as you go.

-7. Add the tomato puree and stir for a couple more minutes then stir in the mustard.
+5. Add the tomato puree, stir for a couple more minutes and then stir in the mustard.

-8. Now pour in the ale and stir for just a minute or so and scrape the bottom of the pan with a wooden spoon to deglaze then add about 250ml of the stock; keep the rest aside in case you need it later.
+6. Pour in the ale and stir for a minute or so, scraping the bottom of the pan with a wooden spoon to deglaze then add the stock.

 Preheat your oven to 200°C/400°F or Gas 6.

-1. Brush the lip of the pie dish with a little of the beaten egg.
+1. You will need an 8-inch (20cm) pie dish.
+Brush the lip of the pie dish with a little of the beaten egg.
+Cut the pastry about 4cm larger than your dish.

-3. Place it over the top of the pie dish and scrunching and tucking it around the edge of the dish - nothing fancy needed (I can't do fancy) and it'll taste the same however you make it look around the edge!
+2. Place it over the top of the pie dish and scrunching and tucking it around the edge of the dish.
+Nothing fancy is needed (I can't do fancy) and it'll taste the same however you make it look around the edge!

-5. Make a small hole in the centre of the pie to let the steam escape as it cooks.
-Insert a few sprigs of thyme in the hole and pop on your pastry leaves.
+4. Make a small hole in the centre of the pie to let the steam escape as it cooks.
+Insert a few sprigs of thyme in the hole and add your pastry leaves.

 Notes

-If you don't like kidneys or you don't but if you don't like them don't put them in and you'll still have a delicious steak pie.
+If you don't like kidneys or you don't but if you don't like them don't put them in and you'll still have a delicious steak and ale pie.

 Did you make this recipe?